-Due to the COVID-19 pandemic and related social distancing restrictions the meetings of the Risk Management and Audit Committee where suspended in March 2020.
-Council persists in performing internal audits which align with Council's Strategic Risk Register and Risk Management and Internal Audit Framework.
-These audits ensure controls and processes are incorporating best practice, and Council is addressing and mitigating any potential risks to the organisation.
+Due to the COVID-19 pandemic and related social distancing restrictions the meetings of the Risk Management and Audit Committee where suspended Council will conduct further Ordinary Council in March 2020.
+Council persists in performing Meetings in various locations across Palmerston internal audits which align with Council's Strategic throughout the year.
+The intention of these meetings Risk Register and Risk Management and Internal is to bring the Council members to the community and Audit Framework.
+These audits ensure controls and encourage more participation in Council's decisionprocesses are incorporating best practice, and Council making process.
+The pre-meeting public forum is part is addressing and mitigating any potential risks to the of the activity. organisation.

-Training is provided to Elected Members and staff throughout the financial year to ensure awareness of Council's responsibilities in accountability and legislative compliance.
-Focus is given to the governance, Council's online platforms have expanded, including reporting requirements and implications regarding Independent Commission Against Corruption (ICAC).
+Elected Members have resumed hosting a monthly Training is provided to Elected Members and staff stall at the Palmerston Markets to informally engage throughout the financial year to ensure awareness with the community. of Council's responsibilities in accountability and legislative compliance.
+Focus is given to the governance, Council's online platforms have expanded, including reporting requirements and implications regarding Instagram and a 10% increase in Facebook followers Independent Commission Against Corruption (ICAC).

-Council is committed to providing its staff with appropriate resources to meet the community's needs.
-Over the past year Council has finalised a new ground floor Customer Service area. with interview rooms and service kiosks to assist staff to deliver best practice customer service.
-This year further improvements in Customer Service will include being able to make Council payment and enquiries at the Library.
-Council continues to provide and upgrade its computer hardware, networking devices and servers to ensure that Council can optimise the benefits of software upgrades to provide more responsive customer service.
+Council is committed to providing its staff with approaches, as well as continuously improve processes appropriate resources to meet the community's needs. to meet customer requirements and ongoing security Over the past year Council has finalised a new ground challenges. floor Customer Service area. with interview rooms and service kiosks to assist staff to deliver best practice Council seeks to involve the full diversity of Palmerston customer service.
+This year further improvements residents and will ensure they are engaged through in Customer Service will include being able to make several different tools, approaches and processes that Council payment and enquiries at the Library.
+Council are inclusive of their needs.
+Council will continue to continues to provide and upgrade its computer advertise and provide public consultation in excess of hardware, networking devices and servers to ensure its legislative requirements, to ensure the community that Council can optimise the benefits of software has every opportunity to participate. upgrades to provide more responsive customer Each year, Council commissions the Community service.